Posts

 Image

-Barely a year ago, we began traveling down a new path in Jayde's healthcare journey.
+The Smile I live for Barely a year ago, we began traveling down a new path in Jayde's healthcare journey.
 Once a week, we check in at our local hospital's pediatric unit so that Jayde can receive IV therapy.
 Throughout this journey, we have become accustomed to bracing for the impact.
-We were informed from the beginning, a port was a likelihood.
+We were informed from the beginning that a port was a likelihood.
 As the weeks turned into months, the possibility became more of an inevitability.
-Upon her recent EDS diagnosis, as hesitant as we were to take the next step, we knew Jayde receiving a port was necessary.
+Upon her recent EDS diagnosis, as hesitant as we were to take the next step, we knew Jayde receiving a port was now necessary.
 The days following her port surgery were emotional, especially for Jayde.
 Seeing the new incision, soon to be another scar, is a constant reminder of her poor health and her body's shortcomings.
 There was nothing I could do to console my Baby Girl except put my arms around her and allow her to feel the many emotions she needed to feel.
-Today was her first IV therapy since surgery, time to test out her new port.
-She was anxious all day.
-While I was on
+Today was her first IV therapy since surgery.
+Time to test out her new port.
+She was an

 Port Surgery Day